assaf/node-replay/README.md

       })
     })

-This, of course, will fail the first time you run.
+This, of course, will fail the first time you run it.
 You'll see:

     Error: Connection to http://www.iheartquotes.com:80/api/v1/random refused: not recording and no network access at Array.0 (/Users/assaf/projects/node-replay/lib/replay/proxy.coffee:87:21)
         at EventEmitter._tickCallback (node.js:192:40)

-The default mode is called `replay`, and in that mode *node-replay* will replay any previously captured HTTP responses, but will not allow any outgoing network connection.
+Unless you tell it otherwise, **node-replay** runs in `replay` mode.
+In this mode it will replay any previously captured HTTP response, but it will not allow any outgoing network connection.

 That's the default mode for running tests.
-Why?
-It guarantees all tests will run against recorded responses, in other words: repeatable.
+"Why?" you ask.
+Good question.
+Running in `replay` mode forces any test you run to use recorded reponses, and so it will run (and fail or pass) the same way for anyone else, any other day of the week, on whatever hardware they use.
+Even if they're on the AT&T network.

+Running in `replay` mode helps you write repeatable tests.
 Repeatable tests are a Good Thing.

-So the first thing you want to do is get *node-replay* to record that HTTP request and response, so it can replay it later.
-Let's put it in record mode:
+So the first thing you want to do to get that test to pass, is to run **node-replay** in `record` mode.
+In this mode it will replay any recorded response, but if no response was recorded, it will make a request to the server and capture the response.

+Let's do that:

     $ REPLAY=record node test.js

-This test will also fail, but for a slightly different reason.
-You see, requesting a random quotes returns a different quote each time.
-We're testing for a very particular quote.
-So now we have two choices.

-First, fix the test.
-The error message will show you the actual quote recorded, change the assertion test to reflect that.
-Now run the test again:
+That wasn't too hard, but the test is still failing.
+"How?" you must be wondering and scratching your head in total disbelief.
+It's actually quite simple.

+Every request you make to 'I 3> Quotes' returns a different quote, and that test is looking for a very specific quote.
+So the test will fail, and each time fail with a different error.

+So one way we can fix this test is to change the assertion.
+Look at the error message, get the actual quote and make the assertion look for that value.

+Now run the test:

     $ node test.js
     Woot!

-Did the tests pass?
-Of course they did.
+Did the test pass?
+Of course it did.
 Run it again.
-Did they pass the second time?
+Still passing?
 Why, yes.

-Your tests are now run by replaying the same recorded response.
-You can see all the recorded responses for *I <3 Quotes* here:
+So let's have a look at that captured response.
+All the respones recorded for 'I <3 Quotes>' will be listed here:

     $ ls fixtures/www.iheartquotes.com/

-There should be only one file to begin with, we only recorded one response.
-Feel free to rename the file to something more descriptive.
-Try editing it and running the tests again.
+There should be only one file there, since we only recorded one response.
+The file name is a timestamp, but feel free to rename it to something more rescriptive.

-You see, the second option, which is quite useful some times, e.g. if you need to simulate a response you can't easily generate, is to record a response and then edit it.
-So instead of changing the test, let's change the recorded response to look like this:
+The name of a response file doesn't matter, it can be whatever you want.
+The name of the directory does, though, it matches the service hostname (and port when not 80).

+So that was one way to fix the failing test.
+Another one is to change the recorded response to match the assertion.
+Being able to edit (and create new) responses is quite important.
+Sometimes it's the easiest way to create mock responses for testing, e.g. if you're trying to test failure conditions that are hard to come by.

+So let's edit the response file and change the body part, so the entire response reads like this:

     /api/v1/random